Natural Ways To Stop Cats Pooping In Your Garden Without Harming Them

 Best repellents to stop cats pooping in a garden

-Along with natural methods, there are some natural solutions you could consider helping prevent cats from pooping in your garden.
+Along with natural methods, there are some commercial solutions you could consider helping prevent cats from pooping in your garden.
 These include:

 Black cat silhouette